In this article you will learn:

 Certain plant compounds like quercetin, apigenin, luteolin, callistephin, kuromanin and

 several others have shown some promising results in cell studies, but remember that there is no long-term research yet and it’s difficult to translate these benefits into the larger scale of our bodies.
 Also, to get all of these ingredients is expensive, and some have potentially undesirable side effects or interactions.
 Quercetin can be a thyroid antagonist (meaning it lowers thyroid performance) and this is often the case with many flavonoids, which can also be estrogenic - especially when taken in such concentrated forms and for long periods of time.

-In the end, there are many pathways that lead to NAD in your body, and as you can plainly see, it’s not clear yet which way is the most optimal for hacking — or even if these efforts are superior to supplying your body with The Basics.
+In the end, there are many pathways that lead to NAD in your body, and as you can plainly see, it’s not clear yet which way is the most optimal for long-term health — or even if these efforts are superior to supplying your body with The 5 Pillars of Optimal Health.

-On top of this, there are no long-term trials that evaluate the effect of reducing your stress (which costs you nothing) in conjunction with The Basics and their impact on your NAD levels.
-If you’re approaching your health from fear and obligation, hurriedly trying to stave off Death or any sign of aging with whatever you can throw at it — how does this attitude affect your NAD levels compared to someone who eats good food mindfully and takes their Vitamin G (Gratitdue!) every day?
+On top of this, there are no long-term trials that evaluate the effect of reducing your stress (which costs you nothing) in conjunction with the 5 Pillars and their impact on your NAD levels.
+If you’re approaching your health from fear and obligation, hurriedly trying to stave off death or any sign of aging with whatever you can throw at it — how does this attitude affect your NAD levels compared to someone who eats good food mindfully and takes their Vitamin G (Gratitude!) every day?

 Another matter altogether concerns the things you don’t do and their impact on your NAD levels.
 Minimizing your toxins and avoiding excessive alcohol, smoking, drugs, prescription medications, pollution, excessive sunlight, charred meat, and any other thing that you know will age you, all may have a drastic impact on your long-term NAD levels compared to spending lots of money on a supplement and not taking these things into consideration.